 we had to make a choice – either to stop with our activities or rethink them and move them online

 We have addressed this challenge in our project ACCESS.
 Project ACCESS is an interdisciplinary and multinational project which focuses on fostering older adults’ digital literacy.
 The project is coordinated by Ass.
-Prof. Claudia Müller (group IT for the Aging society) from the Information systems and New Media department (University of Siegen).
+Prof. Claudia Müller (Information Systems, esp.
+IT for the Aging society at University of Siegen).
 The more specific subproject which is presented in this blog post focuses more specifically on how to support the learning of older adults to use digital technologies through their involvement in participatory design process.
 A result of the project is a mobile demo-kit, which aims to provide learning resources to older adults and other relevant stakeholders about the experience and learning to use digital technologies.
 Current state of the demokit can be found here.

 Practically, we have planned to organize a series of workshops, during which we wanted to together with the older participants explore a range of off-the-shelves technologies and how to use them.
 Our twenty participants come both from a local senior computer club and previous projects.
 They are a very heterogeneous group: they differ in age (65 to 88), digital literacy but also motivation to join our project.
 During our first session in person, we established a Telegram group (a messenger application), which we used to coordinate with the group.